jonitram/soundboardbot/README.md

     $ python3.7 soundboardbot.py

-6. Finally, to issue commands to the bot, use the ".sbb" prefix followed by a space and the command".
+6. Finally, to issue commands to the bot, use the prefix ".sbb" followed by a space and the command.
    ".sbb help" will explain each of the bot's commands in depth along with how to use them.